apple/foundationdb/flow/README.md

       don't need to call `T::serialize` multiple times when serializing, but this would complicate the implementation.

+   - In a call to `serializer`, arenas must come after any members whose memory the arena owns.
+It's safe to reorder an arena in a `serializer` call because arenas are ignored for the flatbuffers schema.
+(Future work) Enforce that no fields appear after an arena at compile time.

 1. File identifiers

     [File identifiers](https://google.github.io/flatbuffers/md__schemas.html)